Inferring ECG from PPG for Continuous Cardiac Monitoring Using Lightweight Neural Network: Introduction

 \section{Introduction}

 \IEEEPARstart{C}{ardiovascular} diseases (CVDs) are the most prevalent causes of mortality.
-According to the statistics in \cite{CDC}, one person dies from CVDs every 37 seconds in the United States.
+According to the statistics in a study conducted in 2019 \cite{CDC}, one person dies from CVDs every 37 seconds in the United States.
 Early treatment can effectively reduce the risk of sudden cardiac death.
 However, some CVDs, such as heart muscle dysfunction, show no obvious symptoms in the early stage.
 The presence of symptoms usually indicates the onset of heart failure.
-A study conducted in the aged population shows that around one third to one half of the heart attacks are clinically unrecognized \cite{Over55}.
-The unawareness of diseases makes some patients lose the opportunities of receiving early medical intervention.
+A study conducted in the aged population shows that around one-third to one-half of heart attacks are clinically unrecognized \cite{Over55}.
+The unawareness of diseases makes some patients lose the opportunity to receive early medical intervention.

-Electrocardiogram (ECG) is a non-invasive gold standard for diagnosing CVDs.
-The patients at higher risks, such as the aging population, can benefit from continuous ECG monitoring.
-Among the currently available options for continuous ECG monitoring, the Holter monitor is bulky to wear; newer devices attached to the chest with adhesives, such as Zio Patch, are lightweight, but the prolonged use of adhesives with multi-day monitoring may increase the risk for skin irritations, especially for persons with sensitive skins.
-These patch type of sensors may slide or fall off under excessive sweating.
-Recent technical advances have integrated bio-sensors into the smart wearables designed for long-term use.
-For example, taking the crown and back crystal as electrodes, Apple Watch allows users to take ECG tests for up to 30s at a time from the wrist by tapping the crown, so asymptomatic and intermittent cardiac could be missed, while continuous user participation by keeping his/her hand on the sensor is impractical.
-It is desirable that smart wearables can continuously monitor cardiac conditions without any user participation.
+Electrocardiogram (ECG) is an essential tool for non-invasive diagnosis of CVDs.
+The patients at higher risk, such as the aging population, can benefit from ECG monitoring.
+Among the currently available options for continuous ECG monitoring, the Holter monitor is bulky to wear; newer devices attached to the chest with adhesives, such as the Zio Patch, are lightweight, but the prolonged use of adhesives with multi-day monitoring may increase the risk for skin irritations, especially for persons with sensitive skins.
+These patch-type sensors may slide or fall off under excessive sweating, or restrict patterns from certain activities.
+Recent technical advances have integrated bio-sensors into smart wearable devices.
+For example, using the crown and back crystal as electrodes, an Apple Watch allows its user to take ECG tests for up to 30 seconds at a time from the wrist by tapping the crown.
+Still, asymptomatic and intermittent events could be missed, and continuous user participation by keeping his/her hand on the sensor is impractical.
+It is desirable that smart wearable devices can continuously monitor cardiac conditions for extended periods without requiring users' active participation.